illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 Apply this material to a wall by dragging it onto a wall.

 Create a new material, called `Wall 2`, apply the same albedo and normal maps as you did Wall 1, and apply it to a different wall.
-Right above the "Secondary Maps" subheading is the "Tiling" option, which has an option for `x` and `y`.
+Right above the `Secondary Maps` subheading is the `Tiling` option, which has an option for `x` and `y`.
-Tiling causes a material to repeat itself on the same object, rather than covering the whole thing.
+Tiling enables a material to repeat itself on the same object, rather than covering the whole thing.
-So, changing tiling `x` to 2, means that the material will repeat once, and show up twice, in the x direction on the wall.
+So, changing tiling `x` to 2, means that the material will show up twice in the x direction on the wall.
 Play with the tiling until you like the look of it.
 Below is an example of non tiled and tiled walls side by side.